Pherakki/Blender-Tools-for-DSCS/README.md

     * 'QA' will export the model and any animations.

 ## Putting models into the game files
-[SimpleDSCSModManager](https://github.com/Pherakki/SimpleDSCSModManager) will make the installation of exported models easy.
-Follow the guide for making mods in the SimpleDSCSModManager user guide, in its documentation folder.
+[SimpleDSCSModManager](https://github.com/Pherakki/SimpleDSCSModManager) makes the installation of exported models easy, as well as many other game edits.
+Follow the guide for making mods in the SimpleDSCSModManager user guide, located in the SimpleDSCSModManager documentation folder.
 For successful install, your mod requires:
 1. The name, skel, and geom files in the "modfiles" folder of your mod.
 Both the skel and geom **must** be present or the game will crash.
 2. Any animations also go in the "modfiles" folder.
 Optional if you are replacing a model.
 For the successful install of new models, follow the naming convention of another model in the same category (_e.g._ chr, mob, pc, _etc._).
 3. Images must be exported in a DDS format with the extension renamed to ".img".
 These go into an "images" folder within the "modfiles" folder.